Prosody (linguistics): Attributes of prosody

 Different combinations of these variables are exploited in the linguistic functions of intonation and stress, as well as other prosodic features such as rhythm and tempo.
 Additional prosodic variables have been studied, including voice quality and pausing.
 The behavior of the prosodic variables can be studied either as contours across the prosodic unit or by the behavior of boundaries.

 Phonology

-Prosodic features are said to be suprasegmental, since they are properties of units of speech larger than the individual segment (though exceptionally it may happen that a single segment may constitute a syllable, and thus even a whole utterance, e.g. "Ah!").
-It is necessary to distinguish between the personal, background characteristics that belong to an individual's voice (for example, their habitual pitch range) and the independently variable prosodic features that are used contrastively to communicate meaning (for example, the use of changes in pitch to indicate the difference between statements and questions).
-Personal characteristics are not linguistically significant.
-It is not possible to say with any accuracy which aspects of prosody are found in all languages and which are specific to a particular language or dialect.
+Prosodic features are suprasegmental, since they are properties of units of speech that are defined over groups of sounds rather than single segments.
+When talking about prosodic features, it is important to distinguish between the personal characteristics that belong to an individual's voice (for example, their habitual pitch range, intonation patterns, etc.) and the independently variable prosodic features that are used contrastively to communicate meaning (for example, the use of changes in pitch to indicate the difference between statements and questions).
+Personal characteristics that belong to an individual are not linguistically significant while prosodic features are.
+Prosody has been found across all languages and is described to be a natural component of language.
+The defining features of prosody that display the nuanced emotions of an individual differ across languages and cultures.